ciro-mota/firefox-desnap/README.md

 Script will download the Firefox depending of locale setting of your system language.
 You can check that typing `locale | head -1`.

-This script soon can also be used in Debian Stable or Testing.
+This script can also install Firefox stable on Debian Stable or Testing, which usually has the ESR version installed.

-**This script is under development, errors are expected.**
+**This script is under development, errors are expected.
+In case of errors please report them in the Issues tab for correction.**

 ## Notes

-This script will be check if Firefox Snap is installed an will be remove it.
-And then will download and install version on tarball of Mozilla servers.
+- The script will check if you have the Snap or ESR versions installed, otherwise the Stable version can be installed and both can coexist normally on the same system.

+- If you choose, the script will uninstall the Snap or ESR versions and ask for confirmation to install the Stable version.

-In addition, this script will also _pin_ the Snap version of Firefox so it doesn't get installed again.
+- In addition to that, this script will also _pin_ the Snap version of Firefox so it doesn't get installed again.

+- If you use Debian on the GNOME version, it requires a browser (either Firefox ESR or Chromium) to be installed on the system.
+In this case when choosing to remove Firefox ESR Chromium will be automatically installed.

 ## Execution